-In June, Christchurch CBD red zone was gapped by CERA opening Gloucester St to the public, forming N & S red zones.
-In the interim, I'd trekked red zone cordons in bits, viewing many demolitions.
-It was time to see the S red zone.
-I parked my car on Tuam St, near demolished Poplar St, where Jake had flatted, pre quakes at Poplar Mews: demolished.
+In June, Christchurch red-zone-CBD was gapped by CERA opening Gloucester St to the public forming north & south red-zones.
+In the interim, I'd trekked red-zone-cordons in bits viewing many demolitions.
+It was time to see the southern red zone.
+I parked on Tuam St near demolished Poplar St where Jake had flatted pre-quakes at Poplar Mews.
+Poplar Mews was demolished & in 2026 was still a shingled carpark opposite Vanguard Sq.

 16.11.12.
 Demolished Poplar St, S red zone.
 The bldgs would survived the quakes as restored Dux Central restaurant.
 The statue would not survive the quakes

-Tuam St: I snapped the old PO where Alice in Videoland opened months before & more recently C1 coffee shop opened facing High St. I trekked quake trashed High St. S red zoning to Lichfield St was mostly demolition sites.
-High St / Lichfield St, Majestic Theatre ghost awaited demolition in 2014.
-Beyond, Holiday Inn was being demolished.
+Tuam St: I snapped the old PO where Alice in Videoland opened months before & more recently C1 coffee shop opened facing High St. I trekked broken High St. I saw southern red-zoning to Lichfield St was mostly demolition-sites.
+High St / Lichfield St: Majestic Theatre ruin awaited demolition in 2014.
+Beyond, I saw multi-storey Holiday Inn being demolished.

 17.11.12.
 Tuam St view, post quake EPIC, Tuam St / Manchester St. Opp cnr part demolished Odeon Theatre